 - Refresher training six months after accreditation as a trainer.

 - a manual with full script for delivery of the Performance Coach Training for Schools course

 - a PDF of the student manual.

-Generative Thinking Programmes for team building, change management, and leadership integration.
+Generative Thinking Programmes for managing change

 As well as providing coach training for teachers, our facilitators are experienced in providing proven structures for drawing out ideas for change management, team-building, school amalgamation and integration projects.
 We support you in developing your existing teams, creative, innovative ideas and embedding proven leadership skills.
 Generative Thinking Programmes can be conducted during a half day or over several weeks or months of combined meetings, skills training and leadership development coaching.

-Gordano School Portishead: creating a coaching culture
+Gordano School Portishead: Performance coach training for schools and creating a coaching culture

 Canterbury Schools: Facilitation Day for change management in amalgamating two schools into one